TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Line-Sensing-Signoff.md

 	the small latency will beneficial to the master control so that direction changes can be started before the next sensor reading.

 As stated above, analysis and implementation description of code will be discussed in the microcontroller signoff.

+## Robot Attachment
+The sensor will be mounted on the robot by a 3-D printed mold.
+The mold will hold the sensor in place and allow it to raise/lower in height to meet the reading height requirements.
+	A more detailed design and explanation of the sensor attachment will be included in a chassis signoff.

 ## BOM
 | Item | Quantity | Price/Item | Total Price |